ALETHEA TALKS is an bilingual online format with exclusive interviews

 Tommy Gustafsson: ‘Would they be willing to make a small contribution and carry a one-kilo bag of crushed plastic bottles?’

+Tommy Gustafsson is a mountaineer, former CEO of sports marketing companies and founder of Sagarmatha Next, the world's highest museum.
+He and his co-founders develop highly innovative environmental concepts such as the Carry Me Back programme and have been able to recycle more than 25 tonnes of waste in the last two years.
 After decades of travelling to the region as a mountaineering tourist, Gustafsson became determined to solve the huge problem of pollution in the Sagarmatha region, the national park where Mount Everest is located.
 Together with two friends, they embarked on a major endeavour not only to build a museum in the middle of the national park, but also to develop complex concepts to solve the waste problems of the entire region.
 The museum, which he describes as a showcase, is now the headquarters from which Gustafsson and his team operate.
 An important component of the project is the ingenious Carry Me Back programme, which was developed after years of analysis and which specifically means that each participant takes 1 kg of recycled waste with them from the region to the collection point in Lukla, where the only airfield is located.
 The founders also face the huge task of introducing a waste separation system throughout the region.
-Moreover, one of the biggest sources of plastic waste are water bottles, as people have to drink four or five litres of water a day to get used to the altitude.

 19 November 2024